qusayqadir-stack/qusayproj/README.md

 # qusayproj
-a repo where i will be uploading projects to build on my coding skills.
+a repo where i will be uploading projects to build on my coding skills, wussup UWaterloo